TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 One of the cool features of Frigate is the ability to create masks of areas of the camera feed to prevent unwanted types of motion from [triggering detection](https://docs.frigate.video/configuration/masks).
 These regions will be excluded when object detection is performed.
 An example of such a region is the camera timestamp.
 We will demonstrate how to setup a motion mask on the camera timestamp.

 Back in the Frigate Web UI, go to system settings click on the **Debug** tab and toggle on **Motion Boxes**.
-This shows red boxes around areas motion is detected.
+This shows red boxes around areas where motion is detected.
 In the top right corner, you can see a red box around the second digits of the timestamp.

 <p align='center'>